Always consult your doctor or pharmacist before taking azithromycin capsule.

 Do NOT use azithromycin capsule if:

-- If you have ever had jaundice or liver problems caused by taking azithromycin;
+- You have ever had jaundice or liver problems caused by taking azithromycin;

-- If you are allergic to azithromycin or to similar drugs such as erythromycin, clarithromycin, telithromycin, or troleandomycin.
+- You are allergic to azithromycin or to similar drugs such as erythromycin, clarithromycin, telithromycin, or troleandomycin.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.